What is a Data Warehouse?

 These are both widely used terms for storing big data, but they are not interchangeable.
 A data lake is a vast pool of raw data —often a mix of structured, semi-structured , and unstructured data — which can be stored in a highly flexible format for future use..
 A data warehouse is a repository for structured, filtered data that has already been processed for a specific purpose.

-Snowflake: A different architecture
+Snowflake: A different data warehouse architecture

 Snowflake physically separates but logically integrates storage, compute, and services (like metadata and user management).
 Because each one of these components is separate, they can be expanded and contracted independently, enabling Snowflake to be more responsive and adaptable.